Garlic Roasted Potatoes

 • Arrange the potatoes cut side down, with some space between them on the baking sheet.

-• Roast for 30-35 minutes, until the potatoes are lightly browned and crisp on the edges and soft in the centers.
-You can stir the potatoes half way through the bake time if desired.
-If I'm using halved baby potatoes, I usually leave them cut-side down without stirring.
-If I've cut up larger potatoes, I find the potatoes cook more evenly if tossed halfway.
+• Roast for 25-35 minutes, until the potatoes are lightly browned and crisp on the edges and soft in the centers.
+Stir the potatoes half way through the bake time.

 • Chop the roasted garlic cloves and toss them with the roasted potatoes.
 Serve immediately.